ajaj777/ludobots/README.md

 <img width="450" alt="Screen Shot 2023-03-11 at 1 49 20 PM" src="https://user-images.githubusercontent.com/13933221/224508701-1c2b1a76-7085-4fe2-a8ad-d766b2d3b1c9.png">
 <br>
  </p>
 We evolve for 100 generations.
 During earlier generations, we make more dramatic alterations such as changing the number of links or their arrangement.
-As evolution reaches its later generations, we make smaller tweaks, such as altering the size of links and the synpactic weights between neurons.
+As evolution reaches its later generations, we make smaller tweaks, such as altering the size of links and the synaptic weights between neurons.
 <p align='center'>
 <img width="500" alt="Screen Shot 2023-03-11 at 1 50 49 PM" src="https://user-images.githubusercontent.com/13933221/224508780-6120e2e4-c74c-4756-b242-f2f6533dda22.png">
 <br>